JoshDoody/joshdoody.github.io/_book_excerpts/promotion/promotion-email-template.md

 Cut right to the chase and make it brief.
 Be as specific as possible about which job you’re pursuing.

 You’ll note that the example refers to a conversation that has already happened ("Thanks for your time the other day.").
-That’s because you won’t send this email cold—it will be a follow-up to a verbal conversation if at all possible.
-We’ll talk about that conversation more in the “Presenting your case” section below.
+That’s because you won’t send this email cold—it will be a follow-up to a verbal conversation if at all possible (learn more about how to [present your case]({{ site.baseurl }}/ask-for-a-promotion-in-person-first/)).

 **5. & 6.
 Accomplishments sections**